The Frontier of Agricultural Index Insurance Innovation for Economic Development

 As a major challenge continues to be low adoption rates among small-scale agricultural households, researchers are developing and testing ways to “bundle” index insurance with complementary interventions.
 Complementary interventions are separate interventions that leverage each other’s strengths to provide an overall greater potential benefit than each can alone.

-Drought-tolerant maize seeds is a natural complement for index insurance considering that both technologies seek to extend drought protection to farmers.
-An AMA Innovation Lab project currently underway in Tanzania and Mozambique has paired drought-tolerant hybrid maize varieties developed by CIMMYT’s Drought-tolerant Maize for Africa initiative with index insurance and has found early success with adoption and in-kind payouts.
+Drought-tolerant maize is a natural complement for index insurance considering that both technologies seek to extend drought protection to farmers.
+A project in Tanzania and Mozambique paired drought-tolerant hybrid maize varieties developed by CIMMYT’s Drought-tolerant Maize for Africa initiative with index insurance and has found success with adoption and in-kind payouts.

 Certification for a Minimum Quality Standard in East Africa